Ardent93/landing/README.md

 # Work in Progress Page

-This is a simple HTML page displaying a "Work in Progress" message using ASCII art.
+This is a simple HTML page i am using to learn HTML basics

-## Features
-- Monospace ASCII art design
-- Dark background for a modern look
-- Fully responsive and centered layout